-When Croesus, the King of Lydia, went to the Oracle of Delphi and asked if he could win a war against Persia, the Delphic priestess replied that if he went to war, he would destroy a great empire.
-Croesus, becoming convinced, that it was written in the stars that he would destroy the Persian empire, went to war, but his army was vanquished at the battlefield and the empire that was destroyed was his own.
-Coming to our own time, the Oracle of Delphi has predicted that a great empire will be destroyed if there is a serious military conflict between America and China.
-But which great empire will it be: American or Chinese?
+When Croesus, the King of Lydia, went to the Oracle of Delphi and asked if he could win a war against Persia, the Delphic priestess replied that when he went to war, he would destroy an empire.
+By the Oracle words, Croesus became convinced that it was written in the stars that he would destroy the Persian empire.
+He went to war, but his army was vanquished at the battlefield and the empire that was destroyed was his own.
+Coming to our own time, the Oracle of Delphi has predicted that an empire will be destroyed if there is a military conflict between America and China.
+But which empire will be destroyed: the American empire or the Chinese?

 Posted by Anoop Verma at 7:03:00 PM

-The animosity between religions and races runs hand in hand with imitation.
-History shows that the religious and racial groups which hate each other often try to imitate—they develop similar moral, intellectual, political, and militaristic standards at some point, but this usually implies a downfall in the standards of the religion and race whose way of life is more advanced.
+The animosity between civilizations runs hand in hand with imitation.
+The civilizations which hate each other often try to learn from each other.
+They imitate each other and develop similar moral, intellectual, political, and militaristic standards—this usually implies a lowering in the standards of the civilization whose way of life is more advanced.

 Posted by Anoop Verma at 6:18:00 PM

-Nations, like individuals, have such a thing as a character, and the world is home to several types of national characters; there are instances where the difference in national character is drastic, almost antithetical, but in other instances, the difference in national character is relatively minor.
+Nations, like individuals, have such a thing as a character.
+The world is home to several types of national characters.
+There are instances where the difference in national character is drastic, almost antithetical, but in other instances, the difference in national character is relatively minor.
 How is a nation’s character formed—is it linked to the history of its civilization, the race and religion of its dominant population, its geographical features, its intellectual and scientific achievements, its political and economic system, its art and culture?
 Does national character determine a nation’s culture, politics, and economy, or is it the other way round?
 Can a nation’s character be transformed or subverted, or does it last till the nation is in existence?

 Tuesday, July 7, 2020